Each year Waddesdon Parish Council considers applications for Donations to local groups

 This is the amount that results from increasing the amount of 2017-18 (£7.57) by the percentage increase in the retail index between September 2016 and September 2017, in accordance with Schedule 12B to the 1972 Act.

-Section 137 states that if the grant application will only benefit, say 10% of the residents, then only 10% of the total budgeted Section 137 monies can be granted.
-Grants considered will normally be 20% of the total cost of the work or project.
-It is expected that groups and organisations will look at accessing different sources of funding for their project alongside any application to the Parish Council Grants Fund.
+Section 137 states that if the application will only benefit, say 10% of the residents, then only 10% of the total budgeted Section 137 monies can be granted.
+An award will normally be 20% of the total cost of the work or project.
+It is expected that groups and organisations will look at accessing different sources of funding for their project alongside any application to the Parish Council.

 Who can apply?

-To be eligible for the award of a grant under Section 137 an organisation must:
+To be eligible for a donation under Section 137 an organisation must:

 - be established for charitable, benevolent, social, cultural, recreational or philanthropic purposes.